Best Homemade Vegetarian Egg Drop Soup (Easy Recipe)

 Next up, pick your carbs.
 What’s your favourite?
 Will you go for rice noodles?
 Or egg noodles?
 Ramen?
 Or soba?

-Core ingredients to this recipe create that distinctive Asian flavour.
+Core ingredients to this recipe create that distinctive Asian flavour (found in many of our top vegetarian Asian dishes).
 We’re talking ginger, garlic, soy sauce, sesame oil, and vegetable stock.

 Want some spice?
 We’re adding a little bit of sriracha to really pull out those flavours.